Frequently Asked Questions:

 3. What is your relationship with your ex like now?
 Is he still with the woman you referenced in “Enough”?
 Did he ever apologize?

 A short answer to those three questions: hard, yes, and no. My biggest challenge with this journal is to tell my own story in a way that clarifies my own heart when I feel confused and offers a light to other people but not to tell anyone else’s story, so I say very little on this.
 They are still together.
-They married in a ceremony six months after my divorce and had a baby one year later.
+They married in a ceremony six months after my divorce and had a baby one year after that.
 They live a few minutes from my house, and I see them often with custodial visits and soccer games and everything that raising kids entails.
 In the early months, I was so clouded in sadness and heaviness that my hands would literally tremble and my stomach would turn circles when I interacted with them, but now I can see how that fog has lifted and how little it bothers me.
 Emotions are physical sensations, and I can see that I have healed because I feel completely different when I interact with them.
+The body keeps the score, and I cannot feel the tightness inside myself anymore.
+Eventually, I just let it go.

 This is why you do the hard work of sitting with your own pain in honesty: it heals and softens you instead of hardens you and you learn that all you need is what you hold in your own self.
 The rest is not your battle to fight.
 Life is a long and winding road, and I don’t know what is coming for any one of us.
 I stay in my own lane and drive my own self across (as Cheryl Strayed says) “the bridge built by my own desire to heal.”